RedViral/FinancialRiskFactor/ReadMe.txt

 /src/network2.py
 /src/mnist_loader.py
 /src/main.py
-/data/training_data.csv
-/data/test_data.csv
+/data/(Your training data)
+/data/(Your test data)
-/data/validation_data.csv (Please note we did not create validation data for this implementation.)
+/data/(Your training data,please note that there is no validation data for this implementation.)

+There is space for lot of coreection in this file so please add or edit the structure for the best result.
+The code does need many improvements and posting back the changes whould help future problem solvers.
 EOF